Easter Bilby: Concept and stories

+In 1994, Ali Garnett and Kaye Kessing produced an ‘Easter Bilby’ children’s book with the support of Foundation for Rabbit-Free Australia and the Australian Government’s Department of the Environment and Heritage.
+It was followed by the ‘Easter Bilby Action Pack’ the following year, and ‘Easter Bilby’s Secret’ in 1999.
+A related Easter Bilby pantomime was also produced and performed in several capital cities around Australia.

+In 2024, Banjo Frog's Concert Spectacular by Kristin Martin and Bianca Richardson was published as a successor to Ali Garnett and Kaye Kessing's Easter Bilby books, with support from the Foundation for Rabbit Free Australia.
+This picture book highlights the issues caused by rabbits in Australia, with the Easter Bilby as a hero recruiting children to help save the native wildlife.

+Chocolate bilbies

-The first Chocolate Easter Bilbies were sold at the Warrawong Sanctuary when it was owned by John Wamsley.
+The first chocolate Easter Bilbies were sold at the Warrawong Sanctuary when it was owned by John Wamsley, and were produced by Melba Chocolates in Woodside.
+Walmsley had successfully bred bilbies at the sanctuary.

-History

 Chocolate manufacturers that donate towards bilby conservation include Pink Lady and Haigh's Chocolates.
 In 2014, Pink Lady donated 30 cents from every large bilby sale and $1 from every 10 pack.
 Parent company Fyna Foods manufactures chocolate bilbies as well as other iconic Australian fauna in their Australian Bush Friends Easter chocolate.
 20 cents from every Bush Friends collection is donated to the Save the Bilby Fund.
 2015 saw these chocolates raise over $33,000 to the fund.